 Medical Editor: John P. Cunha, DO, FACOEP

-Symmetrel (amantadine hydrochloride) is prescribed to prevent or treat symptoms of infection caused by strains of influenza A virus.
+Symmetrel (amantadine hydrochloride) is an anti-Parkinson and an antiviral drug prescribed to prevent or treat symptoms of infection caused by strains of influenza A virus.
 Symmetrel is also used in the treatment of Parkinson's Disease and similar conditions.
 Symmeterel is available in generic form.
-The most common side effects are nausea, dizziness, and insomnia.
-Less common side effects may occur.
+Common side effects of Symmetrel include:

 The adult daily dosage of Symmeterel is 200 mg per day, taken orally.
 The dose for patients over 65 is 100 mg per day, and the pediatric dose is calculated based on the child's weight.
 Doses may be modified based on your medical condition and your response to therapy.
 Do not take Symmeterel if you have taken flu vaccine inhaled through the nose, as serious adverse reactions may occur.
+Symmetrel may interact with atropine, dicyclomine, glycopyrrolate, hyoscyamine, mepenzolate, methscopolamine, propantheline, scopolamine, quinine, quinidine, diuretics (water pills), or phenothiazines.
+Tell your doctor all medications and supplements you use.
 Symmeterel should not be used during pregnancy unless needed as it can cause heart defects in the fetus.
 It is not recommended for women who are nursing as it can pass into breast milk.
 Do not suddenly stop taking Symmeteral as symptoms or side effects may worsen.

 Our Symmetrel Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.